AmosNimos/open_politics/Belief.md

 Morals exist independantly of relision and despite religion, religion only distort moral, include antiquated views and too often discriminatory idea.

+Religious belief and organisation are based on deep rooted fallacy, It's incoherence, contradiction and falsehood at it's core, so how could it not be a bad thing? some religion warn their follower of some Evil entity lurking in the shadow, but religions are evil entity with a scocietal imunity to act in daylight.

+i doupt it is wise to hope to find any credibility in such confused mess.

+but i don't have to point out every contradition to make my point, i don't even have to name one, i just have to clarify that their position is not based on logic, and at first most religious will try to deny that, but when cornered with logic, they will inevitably admit that their view was not based on logic and will not change based on logic. how could such a position not be dishonest.

 # Belief & objectivity

 Those who believe god exist are wrong, just like Those who believe god does not exist. the important denominator here is, “Beliefs”